sgmurphy/wordpress-plugins/wpcf7-redirect/readme.txt

 == Frequently Asked Questions ==

-= Does the plugin disables CF7 Ajax? =
+= Does the plugin disable CF7 Ajax? =

 No, it doesn't.
-The plugin does not disables any of CF7 normal behavior, unlike all other plugins that do the same.
+The plugin does not disable any of Contact Form 7 normal behavior, unlike all other plugins that do the same.

 = Does this plugin uses "on_sent_ok" additional setting? =